Home sale and listing activity continue trending below long-term averages in November VANCOUVER, BC…

 Not all of Vancouver’s neighbourhoods were created equal when it comes to buying in 2020.
-This week, Adam & Matt skip the guest and sit down to analyze three key factors shaping our city and – in turn – creating HUGE opportunities.
+This week, Adam & Matt skip the guest and sit down to analyze three key factors shaping our city and – in turn – creating HUGE opportunities for real estate investors.
 Looking to buy a new home this year?
 Considering an investment?
 Wondering whether you should sell or hold?
 This episode is for you!
 In real estate, there’s no time machine, but there is also no time like the present.
 Giddy up!

 Vancouver Real Estate News, Market Updates, Insider Tips, Stats, & Analysis

-Today we’re going to be talking about markets that present upside in the city of Vancouver.
-We like to focus on three areas in particular: The energy hubs, employment hubs, and transportation hubs.
+Today we’re going to be talking about real estate markets that present upside in the city of Vancouver.
+We like to focus on three neighbourhoods in particular: The energy hubs, employment hubs, and transportation hubs.